Krzysztof Podsiadło

-Krzysztof Władysław Podsiadło (born 16 February 1962) is a Polish former ice hockey player and coach.
+Krzysztof Władysław Podsiadło (born 16 February 1962) is a Polish former ice hockey game player and coach.
 He played for Zagłębie Sosnowiec, Antjärns IK, GKS Tychy, Cracovia, GKS Katowice, and SMS Warszawa during his career.
 He also played for the Polish national team at the 1988 Winter Olympics and five World Championships.
 After his playing career he turned to coaching.